-Hans Zeiger is serving his third term in the Washington State House of Representatives from the 25th District (Puyallup, Fife, South Hill, Summit, Waller, Midland and Parkland) in 2011.
+Hans Zeiger began serving in the Washington State House of Representatives for the 25th District (Puyallup, Fife, South Hill, Summit, Waller, Midland and Parkland) in 2011.
 He is now serving his third term.
-He serves on the Transportation, Higher Education, Technology and Economic Development, and Early Learning and Human Services committees.
+He serves on the Transportation, Higher Education, Rules, and Community Development, Housing, and Tribal Affairs committees.

-Hans holds appointments on the Joint Legislative Audit and Review Committee, the Puget Sound Regional Council Transportation Policy Board, the Washington State Institute for Public Policy Board, and the William Ruckelshaus Center Board.
+Hans holds appointments to the Puget Sound Regional Council Transportation Policy Board, the Washington State Institute for Public Policy Board, and the Joint Committee on Veterans’ and Military Affairs.

-Outside of the Legislature Hans leads the Chapman Center for Civic Leadership at the Seattle-based Discovery Institute, and he is a Second Lieutenant in the Washington Air National Guard.
-A contributing writer for Philanthropy Daily, he is the author of two books about young Americans and he has taught a class on state and local government at Seattle Pacific University.
+Outside of the legislature Hans leads the Chapman Center for Citizen Leadership at the Seattle-based Discovery Institute, and he is an officer in the Washington Air National Guard.

-Hans' civic and volunteer activities include the boards of the Daffodil Festival, the Puyallup Kiwanis Foundation, the One Another Foundation, Boy Scouts of America Pacific Harbors Council, the William D. Ruckelshaus Center, and the Washington Wildlife and Recreation Coalition.
+Hans' civic and volunteer activities include the boards of Puyallup Cares, the Boy Scouts of America Pacific Harbors Council, the William D. Ruckelshaus Center, and the Washington Wildlife and Recreation Coalition.
 Hans is a member of the Kiwanis Club of Puyallup.
 He is also an Eagle Scout.

 Hans holds a B.A. from Hillsdale College and a master's degree in Public Policy from Pepperdine University.
-He undertook further graduate studies in Political Science at Claremont Graduate University.
+He undertook further graduate studies in political science from Claremont Graduate University.